cloudevents/spec/cloudevents/bindings/amqp-protocol-binding.md

 ### 1.4.
 Event Formats

-Event formats, used with the _stuctured_ content mode, define how an event is expressed in a particular data format.
+Event formats, used with the _structured_ content mode, define how an event is expressed in a particular data format.
 All implementations of this specification that support the _structured_ content mode MUST support the [JSON event format][json-format].